 So under the new General Data Protection Regulation (GDPR), today we received an email from a domain registrar in Greece that explicitly states:

-… No personal or contact information of a domain name owner will appear in the WHOIS search results.
+...no personal information or contact information of the owner of a domain name will appear in the results WHOIS.
 This change makes the use of ID Protect unnecessary.
-Thus, the ID Protect service is going to be phased out.
+So the ID Protect service is going to be phased out.

-In the next time, auto-renewal of the ID Protect service will be disabled.
-No action is required from you, ID protect will be deactivated upon expiration and your data will continue to be automatically protected.
+Auto-renewal of the ID Protect service is to be disabled in the near future.
+None are required by you, ID protect will be deactivated upon expiry and your details will continue to be protected automatically.

 Thus, the services of concealment of these data by registrars are no longer meaningful.
 Please be reminded that anonymity services were additionally charged.